New Jersey District Tournament

 Accommodations:

-If there's anything I can do in terms of accommodations please let me know and feel free to contact me after the round with any post-round questions/clarifications (I can give my information or we can speak at the tournament) as my goal is for all of you to improve and grow through this.
+If there's anything I can do in terms of accommodations please let me know and feel free to contact me after the round with any post-round questions/clarifications (I can give my information or we can speak at the tournament) as my goal is for all of you to improve through this.
 I see debaters improving who take advantage of this!
 Good luck!

 I was a public forum second speaker for three years at Randolph High School.
+Employee and coach with the NYCUDL for a few years now.

 I flow the round but am overall pretty relaxed on technicalities.
 Make sure the things you want me to vote on are in summary and final focus.